1828 United States presidential election: Aftermath

+A voter named Thomas J. Forney, who lived in Burke County, North Carolina, wrote to a friend in Virginia on December 4, 1828:

 Rachel Jackson had been having chest pains throughout the campaign, and she was traumatized by the personal attacks on her marriage.
 She became ill and died on December 22, 1828.
 Jackson accused the Adams campaign, and Henry Clay even more so, of causing her death, saying, "I can and do forgive all my enemies.
 But those vile wretches who have slandered her must look to God for mercy."

 Andrew Jackson was sworn in as president on March 4, 1829.
 After the inauguration, a mob entered the White House to shake the new president's hand, damaging the furniture and lights.
 Jackson escaped through the back, and large punch bowls were set up to lure the crowd outside.
 Conservatives were horrified at this event, and held it up as a portent of terrible things to come from the first Democratic president.
-When Jackson arrived in Washington D.C., he was to pay the customary courtesy call on the outgoing president, but he refused to do so.
+When Jackson arrived in Washington, D.C., he was to pay the customary courtesy call on the outgoing president, but he refused to do so.
 John Quincy Adams responded by refusing to go to the inauguration of Andrew Jackson, similar to his father who did not attend the inauguration of Thomas Jefferson 28 years before.
 While Jackson did not hold John Quincy Adams among those who had slandered Rachel Jackson, social relations between the two men were cold and impersonal: for example, when Adams heard from a third party that Jackson would invite him to a social dinner he responded that Jackson should send the invitation personally.
-In his diary Adams also revealed his disgust that not only was his Alma Mater Harvard College was going to award Jackson an honorary Doctor of Law degree (Jackson had not gone to study law in college but had learned law as a law clerk to a Judge) but that they were doing to do so to a "barbarian" [i.e., someone who had not studied the classical languages of Latin and Greek].
+In his diary Adams also revealed his disgust that not only was his alma mater Harvard College going to award Jackson an honorary Doctor of Law degree (Jackson had not gone to study law in college but had learned law as a law clerk to a judge) but that they were going to do so to a "barbarian" [i.e., someone who had not studied the classical languages of Latin and Greek].